drcjar/ipfjes-thesis/source/12_chapter_4.md

 Occupational asbestos exposure can be assessed quantitatively by sampling ambient air at a workplace and calculating a fibre count using microscopy.
 Alternatively, because inhaled asbestos fibres persist in the lung they can be sampled by lung biopsy, bronchoalveolar lavage, or at autopsy.

 Historic workplace measurments are a valuable resource for assessing exposure but are limited in several ways.
-Measurements are not available for many occupations, where measurements are available they are dependant on working practices and measurment technique at the time of assessment do not necessarily generalize well.
+Measurements are not available for many occupations, where measurements are available they are dependant on working practices and measurment technique at the time of assessment and do not necessarily generalize well.

 Measurement of asbestos fibres in lung tissue by means of biopsy or bronchoalveolar lavage is invasive and both procedures carry the risk of serious complication including death.
 Additionally, the biopersistance of asbestos fibres is variable, counts are sensitive to techniques used, and establishing appropriate references ranges is challenging.[@DeVuyst1998]